Fall 2023 Exhibitions are Open!

 Self-Guided Visit

 Self-guided visits allow school groups to explore the Museum however they like.
 In addition, MOCA staff stationed throughout the Museum will be available to answer any questions they may have along the way.
 Maximum 60 people.
+Please check MOCA’s hours of operation in advance of your visit.

 “I was really impressed by our tour guide… her complex and thoughtful understanding of the exhibitions was evident.
 She tied in the themes we’re exploring in the course and presented the content in a way that was engaging and responsive to the needs of the group.”